bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ---

-**Work in progress!** The goal here is to cut out unnecessary bits and provide headings to summarize key points.
+The goal here is to cut out unnecessary bits and provide headings to summarize key points.
 Paraphrasing is based on my interpretation and comes at the cost of lost context/nuance.
 See linked sources for full text/videos.

 Sources: